 This post is sponsored by Imperial Sugar, Dixie Crystals and Bob’s Red Mill.
 I received free product as a part of The Sweetest Season Cookie Exchange.
-As always, all opinions and recipe are my own.
-Thanks for supporting the brands that support The Speckled Palate!
+As always, all opinions, thoughts and recipes are my own.

 Perfectly crunchy cookies are chock full of cranberries, orange and ginger goodness to make these beautiful Cranberry Orange Ginger Biscotti.
 This biscotti is the perfect cookie for anyone who prefers non-chocolate cookies.

 This is kind of embarrassing to admit… but I didn’t try biscotti until I was in my late 20’s.

 I’d seen them at coffee shops and little dessert places for years.
 They were on my radar.
 The thing was, I had other sweets I wanted to eat more, which meant I never gave biscotti a go.

 And the first biscotti I actually ate?
 It was a savory recipe… and I only tried it because I was photographing it on assignment, and our food writer wanted me to give it a go.

 Obviously, I enjoyed it and proceeded to pair the fantastic cornbread biscotti with my sweet potato soup, as my food writer had done on that assignment.

 But I didn’t try sweet biscotti until last December.

 The contributors of My Cooking Spot and I did a cookie swap last Christmas, and Erica sent me several different kinds of sweets!
 Included in the package were her Chocolate Chip Bronados, Snickerdoodles Three Ways… and some tropical biscotti that was so delicious that I barely shared any with Winston.